yxlllc/vocal-remover/README.md

 ```

 ## Usage
-The following command separates the input into instrumental and vocal tracks.
-They are saved as `*_Instruments.wav` and `*_Vocals.wav`.
+The following command separates the human voice input into harmonic, base-harmonic, even-harmonic and noise tracks.

 ### Run on CPU
 ```